telefonicaid/iot-activation/docs/Activation_Programme_Perks.md

-# Activation Programme Perks : how to access?
+# Activation Programme Perks: how to access?

 1. Go to https://perks-activationprogramme.telefonica.com/